jkeuper/jkeuper.github.io/_posts/2020-02-18-oscp-journey.md

 ## PWK Live Course
 A little over one year after my failed attempt, I stumbled across the live PWK course provided by Offensive Security in my home country, the Netherlands.
 Wow, that is it!
-A live five day hands-on training given by two trainers from Offensive Security, including a capture the flag event on one evening, which should prepare me for the exam.
+A live five day hands-on training, including a capture the flag event on one evening, given by two trainers from Offensive Security, that should prepare me for the exam pretty good.

 The training was awesome!
 With fifteen students and guidance of two trainers from Offensive Security answering every question.
 One capture